vkgupta857/MoviesDBApp/README.md

 # Movies DB App

-Movies DB App is an iOS app with the collection of movies from gatherd from [The Movie DB](https://www.themoviedb.org/)
+Movies DB App is an iOS app with the collection of movies from gathered from [The Movie DB](https://www.themoviedb.org/)

 It lists movies in the following categories
 - Trending